 2.1.
-A first component of this objective is to use our genotyping capability with genome-wide markers to conduct background selection in backcross progenies carrying the BT-gene insertion for Maruca resistance with our SNP marker panel to track the gene in segregating progeny in breeding populations in Burkina Faso.
+A first component of this objective is to use our genotyping capability with genome-wide markers to conduct background selection in backcross progenies carrying the BT-gene insertion for Maruca resistance with our SNP marker panel, in order to track the gene in segregating progeny in breeding populations in Burkina Faso.
 The background selection will aid in obtaining Bt-lines with the highest recurrent parent content.
 In Burkina Faso, BC3 F3 plants were phenotyped at Kamboinse and leaf samples used for extraction of DNA for SNP genotyping and to confirm presence of the Bt insert using the protein dip-stick assay.
-The DNA was shipped to UC Riverside for SNP genotyping.
+The DNA was shipped to UC Riverside for SNP genotyping through LGC KBioscience, using the 1022-SNP cowpea panel.
 The data are being used for making background selection decisions to expedite the selection of progeny with the highest recurrent parent background content.

 2.2.
-This subobjective capitalizes on previous Pulse CRSP breeding by completing the release of several advanced breeding lines that are in the final stages of performance testing in Burkina Faso, Senegal, and California.
+This subobjective capitalizes on the previous Pulse CRSP breeding by completing the release of several advanced breeding lines that are in the final stages of performance testing in Burkina Faso, Senegal and California.

 In Senegal, during the 2013 main season, the five new lines were tested for the last time on station and on-farm before being proposed for release.
-High yields were obtained with these new lines, often significantly better than the checks.
+At Bambey high yields were obtained with these new lines and were at time significantly better than the checks.
 These lines matured at about 60 days after planting with larger white grains (100-seed weight [Table 2]).
-The on-farm tests were conducted in cooperation with the farmer organizations RESOPP, UGPM, Millennium project villages, and FONGS.
+The on-farm tests were conducted in cooperation with the farmer organizations RESOPP, UGPM, Millennium project villages and FONGS.
+The number of trials conducted with these organizations was respectively two, four, one and three producers.
 Yields obtained were comparable or higher than the check Melakh.
-Yields are given per genotype for all 10 trials (Table 3) and per collaborator organization
+Yields are given per genotype for all 10 trials (Table 3) and per collaborator organization (Table 4).
+These 2013 data were combined with yield and grain data from 2011 and 2012 to initiate the release process.
+The release process is slowed by changes in the legislation.
+Senegal has adopted the regional policy on varieties and seed and its implementation is taking time.

-(Table 4).